• Skip to primary navigation

 • Spoon over ice cream or custard.

-• Serve with waffles, pancakes, or crepes.
+• Serve with German waffles, pancakes, or creme fraiche crepes.

-• Make a rhubarb crumble.
+• Make a rhubarb apple crumble.
 There will probably not be enough for it for a whole crumble, but you can mix it with fresh chopped rhubarb or with apples, other fruit, or berries.

 How to use rhubarb ginger gin?